-In a nutshell, non recourse loans will use a borrower’s property as collateral and, if the borrower defaults on a certain amount of payments, the lender will be able to seize their property – but nothing else.
+In a nutshell, non recourse loans will use a borrower’s property as collateral and, if the borrower defaults on a certain amount of payments, the loaner will be able to seize their property – but nothing else.

-In contrast, if a borrower defaults on a recourse loan, the lender will be able to seize their property and go after any other assets, accounts or money held in the borrower’s name in an attempt to cover the full value of the debt.
+In contrast, if a borrower defaults on a recourse loan, the loaner will be able to seize their property and go after any other assets, accounts or money held in the borrower’s name in an attempt to cover the full value of the debt.

 Both financing options have their various pros and cons, which we’re going to explore in this latest blog, to help you understand all factors and make better real estate financing decisions.